How Plan Vs Actual Comparison Helps You Manage Your Business

 If it wasn’t obvious from the beginning of this essay, a plan vs. reality analysis should be done on a frequent basis.
 It’s pointless to do it once and expect good outcomes or a viable management plan.
 Normally, you’ll do this once a month to ensure that your predictions for the next month are more accurate, but it may be essential to do it more often during times of growth or during a crisis.

-You’ll need to create spreadsheets with particular formulae and manually enter up-to-date accounting data to make this review process more efficient and simple.
+You’ll need to create spreadsheets with particular formulae and manually enter up-to-date accounting data to make this analysis process more efficient and simple.
 With our sales forecast and balance sheet templates, you can get a head start on creating your own data sheets.
 If you prefer a simpler solution that you can link directly to your accounting software, LivePlan is a good option.

 LivePlan makes it simple to predict and compare outcomes with automated financials, and it consolidates everything into one platform, making it easier to compare your plan to reality.
 But, regardless of whether you do it manually or using a program like LivePlan, this is a process you should start as soon as feasible.
 It will assist you in taking a closer look at your outcomes, predicting performance more precisely, and better managing your company.